abdullahsakib/Data-Science-and-AI-Internship-Program-2024/README.md

 ![pred_unb](https://github.com/abdullahsakib/Data-Science-and-AI-Internship-Program-2024/assets/54322794/47295193-e2e6-4234-9b5b-6440e5c6a407)

 Though custom model trained on un-balanced dataset seems performed better on accuracy but confusion matrix and image predtion shows that our custom model trained on balanced dataset actually performs batter.Custom model trained on balanced dataset predicts all classes where as Custom model trained on un-balanced dataset predicts on Cassava Mosaic Disease (CMD) .On the other hand trainable data of unbalanced dataset was 13693 compared to 8000 balanced data.
+If Custom model trained on balanced dataset were trained for more epoch and more data surely it would performed better.

 Certainly pretrained model performed betten than custom model.
 Because of lackings of knowledge our custom model is quiet simple.